Super Double Dragon

 In 2018, a slightly enhanced Japanese version, Return of Double Dragon, was re-released by Tommo in Japan and under its Retroism brand in North America.
 Despite being officially licensed, this release is only guaranteed to work on third-party hardware.

+In 2023, Arc System Works ported the game to Steam, PlayStation, Xbox and Nintendo Switch.
+This includes both the original and Japanese (Return of Double Dragon) versions of the game.
+For unknown reasons, in the Airport Stage (Mission 2), all references to ATI America are removed.

 Gameplay

 As with previous installments of the series, the player takes control of martial artists Billy and Jimmy in their fight against the Shadow Warriors gang.
 The objective is to proceed through each stage and defeat all enemies, including a boss.
-The game consists of seven stages, which includes a casino, an airport, a martial arts gym, a fight atop a moving truck, a city slum, a forest, and the hideout of the boss.
+The game consists of seven stages, which includes a casino, an airport, a martial arts dojo, a fight atop a moving truck, a city slum, a forest, and the hideout of the boss.

 In addition to the punch, kick, and jump buttons, the player now has a guard button for blocking attacks.
 If the player times the guard button right, their character can not only defend against an enemy's punch, they can also put certain enemies in an arm grab, leaving the enemy vulnerable to successive attacks.
 The arm grab only works on Williams, Roper, Steve, Jackson and the Chin brothers.
 There's also a "Dragon Power" gauge under the life gauge, which the player can fill by holding down the L or R buttons.
 While the gauge is filling up, the player can perform special attacks which vary depending on how much power the player has accumulated, which includes a flying hurricane kick.
 If the power gauge is completely filled, then the player's regular attacks will gain extra strength for a limited period.

 Super Double Dragon is one of the few games in the series where the protagonists of Billy and Jimmy Lee were differentiated, not just in their in-game character designs (where the brothers were given different hair styles), but also in their fighting abilities.
 Particularly, the two characters have different basic punches (in Return of Double Dragon, Jimmy's roundhouse kick is also different).